Thofa90/Unicorn_Ecommerce_Sales_Performance_Analysis/README.md

 	•	Refining discount strategy to reduce losses in Furniture (Tables & Bookcases).
 	•	Optimizing shipping logistics, especially in the South region.
 	•	Enhancing customer segmentation to target profitable customer groups effectively.

+# 📌 Recommendations for Unicorn to maximize the profit

+	1. Promote High-Margin Products

+	•	Focus on Technology (50.79% of total profit) and Office Supplies (42.77%), especially in the South region where sales are weaker.

+	2. Optimize Discount Strategy

+	•	Cap discounts for Furniture items at ≤20% (current avg. ≈24%), which could recover ~42% of losses from Tables & Bookcases.

+	3. Improve Shipping Efficiency

+	•	South region has longest delays (5–8 days) vs. Central (3–5 days).
+	•	Reducing delays by 2 days could improve customer retention and boost revenue by 10–15% in lagging states.

+	4. Customer Segmentation & Loyalty

+	•	Consumer segment = 50% sales / 46% profit.
+	•	Loyalty programs for Corporate & Home Office could lift profits by 5–7% annually.

+⸻

+# 📌 Conclusion

+By focusing on high-margin categories, reducing over-discounts, and cutting shipping delays (esp. in South), Unicorn can improve net profit by 10–15% next fiscal year.
+Strengthening customer segmentation and loyalty will further ensure sustained growth and higher retention, maximizing long-term profitability.